-- 1. Open the cabinet's splice compartment door. - 2.
+- 1. Open the cabinet's splice compartment door to its locked position. - 2.
 Segregate the bundled pairs from the OSP cable into 25-pair groups. - 3.
 Terminate MS2 or 710 connectors onto the ends of each 25-pair group per local practice. - 4.
 Remove all cable ties securing the cabinet equipment cables to tie bars and remove the protective covers from the connectors. - 5.
-For each 25-pair group, mate the OSP and equipment connectors together using the appropriate mating clamps. - 6.
+For each 25-pair group, mate the OSP and equipment connectors together using the appropriate MS2 or 710 connector mating clamps. - 6.
 Repeat Steps 2 through 5 for each remaining OSP cable. - 7.
 Dress and secure the spliced cables to the rack or tie bars with cable ties.